AndroidPillars/Flutter/CHAPTER-3.md

 ## Working with Expanded

-- A Widget that expands a child of a Row, Column, or Flex.
+- A widget that expands a child of a Row, Column, or Flex so that the child fills the available space.
+- Using an Expanded widget makes a child of a Row, Column, or Flex expand to fill the available space along the main axis (e.g., horizontally for a Row or vertically for a       Column).

 __Read the Documentation in__